kenrector/sds-kit/README.md

 ## PAL and Program Identification

 The SDS/Xerox Program Availability List (PAL) manual contains a list of all available Xerox software products, user programs and programming manuals.
 The systems that control the distribution and ensure the updating of the items listed are also described.

+A copy of a PAL manual may be found at http://www.bitsavers.org/pdf/sds/Xerox_Program_Availability_List_May75.pdf

 All available Xerox (SDS) software is identified by a unique six-digit number which is referred to as a program catalog number.
 This catalog number may encompass a series of programs if these programs are ordinarily ordered as a group (e.g., Sigma 2/3 Numerical Subroutine Package, Catalog No. 705546).
 When this group is made available as a package, only a single "cover number" is used to identify it.
 Every program catalog number has a two-digit number appended to it which is referred to as a program element.
 It is in the form "xy" where x usually refers to the form (source, binary, etc.) and y usually refers to the media (printed, magnetic tape, etc.) of the program.
 For example, a "-11" is a printed description of the program and a "-84" is absolute binary cards.
 The descriptions of these di:gits are summarized below: